 Fixed-income securities are debt instruments issued by governments, corporations, or other entities with a promise to pay the investor (lender) a fixed interest amount on scheduled dates and to pay back the principal at maturity.

 One main similarity between securities in this class of investment assets is that investors know beforehand how much to expect in interest payments (returns), and when to expect the payments.

-The term “bonds” encompasses investments in which the investor loans money to an entity (government, corporation, etc.) at a predetermined interest rate and length of time.
+The term “bonds” encompasses investments in which an investor loans money to an entity (government, corporation, etc.) at a predetermined interest rate and length of time.
 Examples of bonds include:

-- Government bonds: Are issued by a sovereign/federal government.
+Government bonds: These bonds are issued by a sovereign or federal government.

-- Provincial/Municipal bonds: Are issued by a province, state, city, or municipality.
+Provincial/Municipal bonds: These are issued by a province, state, city, or municipality.

-- Corporate bonds: Are issued by a company or business.
+Corporate bonds: Corporate bonds are issued by a company or business.